Foliate (software)

-Foliate is a free e-book reading application for desktop Linux systems.

-The name refers to leaves, meaning "(getting) leafy" or "…-leaved".
+Foliate is a free and open-source program for reading e-books in Linux.
+In English, foliate is an adjective meaning to be shaped like a leaf, from the Latin foliatus, meaning leafy.

 Features

 Foliate focuses on reading and supports book management with a dedicated library view.

-It supports typical e-book formats with reflowable text: EPUB (primary focus), Mobipocket, AZW(3), and no formats with fixed layout, although PDF support is being considered.
+It supports typical e-book formats with reflowable text: EPUB (primary focus), Mobipocket, AZW(3), and no formats with fixed layout, although PDF support is also available.

 Its customizable and theme-based user interface is inspired by those of portable e-reader hardware devices.
 It follows the GNOME standards and automatically adapts to different screen formats.
 It is streamlined for distraction-free reading and is described as pleasant and more polished than other free desktop applications.
 Books are displayed in a paginated view, with double-page or single-page view depending on screen size, or in a continuous scrolling view, with customizable typeface, spacing/margins, brightness and size/zoom.

-Control elements hide with an automatic fading effect while basic navigation with hidden controls is still possible by clicking/tapping on pages or arrow keys.

-It has a toggleable navigation sidebar, can display a reading time estimate with a progress slider with chapter markers and supports multi-touch gestures such as pinch zoom.

-A full-screen mode and an optional traditional title bar can be activated.
+Control elements hide with an automatic fading effect while basic navigation with hidden controls is still possible by clicking/tapping on pages or arrow keys.It has a toggleable navigation sidebar, can display a reading time estimate with a progress slider with chapter markers and supports multi-touch gestures such as pinch zoom.
+A full-screen mode can be activated.

-In skeuomorphic mode, Foliate mimicks the look of a traditional paper book.

 Foliate can browse the OPDS feed of Project Gutenberg, Standard Ebooks and Feedbooks, and can automatically download royalty free ebooks from these sources.
 It is also possible to manually add other OPDS sources.

 Foliate supports speech synthesis using eSpeak, eSpeakNG or Festival, albeit without automatic detection of the content language.
 It is also possible to use Google's text to speech service in Foliate.

 A full-text search is available (also for annotations), as well as word lookup (in Wikipedia and Wiktionary or offline dictionaries via a dictd interface) and integration of Google Translate.

 The application stores reading progress, bookmarks and annotations in a central directory using one JSON file per book.
 These can be synchronized with other devices, although it uses a format that does not work immediately with other reading software.
 It can also check for spelling errors in annotations and export them as Markdown.

 It is not able to synchronize e-books with a hardware reader device.

 Technology

-The application is written in JavaScript, based on the JavaScript interpreter GJS, the epub.js library, the rendering engine WebKit and GTK 3 for the user interface.
+The application is written in JavaScript, based on the JavaScript interpreter GJS, the epub.js library, the rendering engine WebKit and GTK 4 (previously GTK 3) for the user interface.
 Optionally gspell can be used for spell checking of annotations.
-Support for the Kindle formats (mobi, azwX) is based on a Python module.
+Support for the Kindle formats (mobi, azwX) was based on a Python module until version 3.0.0.